 Static Cling products have 2 basic options Back Cling and Face Cling.
 Learn the difference and see examples when Face Cling and Back clings are used.
 StickyLife.com produces some of the best Static Clings but it is up to you the customer to determine how you will use the Static Clings.
 We need to know this information so that we can properly produce your clings for you.
 The cost is the same regardless of your selection.

-Contrary to popular belief Static Cling is not held in place by Static Electricity but rather through vinyl plasticizers found naturally in the vinyl material.
-A similar example to this phenomenon can be found with pool floats.
-If you've ever blown up a enter-tube, pool floats or vinyl based balls then you may have experienced the vinyl wanting to stick to itself.
-This is s result of the plasticizers found within the vinyl material.
-Over the coarse of time the vinyl plasticizers will fade and your static cling graphics will no longer apply to your windows or other high gloss surfaces.
-Sometimes applying a water may help rejuvenate your static cling but this does not always work.
+Contrary to popular belief, static clings are not held in place by Static Electricity but rather through vinyl plasticizers found naturally in the vinyl material.
+An example of this phenomenon can be found with pool floats.
+If you've ever used an inner tube, pool float, or vinyl beach ball, then you may have experienced the vinyl wanting to stick to itself.
+This is a result of the plasticizers found within the vinyl material.
+Over the course of time, the vinyl plasticizers will fade and the vinyl material will begin to dry out or break down, and your static clings will no longer fully stick to your windows or other high gloss surfaces.
+Sometimes applying water may help rejuvenate your static cling, but this does not always work.

 When we print onto Static Cling material, the printed side will no longer "cling" onto your surface due to how the inks interact with the vinyl material.
 Therefore, you’ll need to indicate if your static clings need to have Face Cling or Back Cling adherence.

 What’s the difference between Face Cling and Back Cling?

 You’ll want to choose the cling option for your design based on how you intend it to be displayed.
 We offer two options to choose from for your cling display method.